On the covering radius of small codes versus dual distance: Introduction

-\end{theorem} Prior to Tiet\"{a}v\"{a}inen's work, the relation between the covering radius and dual distance was investigated in \cite{Del73a}- \cite{Sole90}.
+Prior to Tiet\"{a}v\"{a}inen's work, the relation between the covering radius and dual distance was investigated in \cite{Del73a}- \cite{Sole90}.
 In the $d = \Theta(n)$ regime, Tiet\"{a}v\"{a}inen's bound was later improved in a sequence of works \cite{SS93} - \cite{AB02} (see also \cite{FL95}).
 For small values of $d$ including the $d = o(n)$ regime, it is still the best known upper bound.
-In a recent paper \cite{Baz17}, we showed that for $d\leq\frac{n^{1/3}}{\log^2{n}}$, Tiet\"{a}v\"{a}inen's bound on $R-\frac{n}{2}$ is asymptotically tight up to a factor of $2$ for $(d-1)$-wise independent probability distributions on $\{0,1\}^n$, of which linear codes with dual distance $d$ are special cases.
+In \cite{Baz17}, we showed that for $d\leq\frac{n^{1/3}}{\log^2{n}}$, Tiet\"{a}v\"{a}inen's bound on $R-\frac{n}{2}$ is asymptotically tight up to a factor of $2$ for $(d-1)$-wise independent probability distributions on $\{0,1\}^n$, of which linear codes with dual distance $d$ are special cases.

 By combining the sphere-covering bound and Gilbert-Varshamov bound, Tiet\"{a}v\"{a}inen \cite{T91} established also a simple lower bound on the covering radius as function of the dual distance.
 For comparison purposes, we need the following version of the lower bound tailored to the small $d$ regime. \begin{lemma} {\bf (Small codes version of Tiet\"{a}v\"{a}inen's lower bound on the covering radius in terms of dual distance)} Let $n\geq 1$ be an integer and $ n \leq K \leq 2^{n-1}$ be an integer power of $2$.
-Then, all but at most $\frac{1}{n}$ fraction of $\F_2$-linear codes $C\subset \F_2^n$ of size $K$ have covering radius
+Then, almost all $\F_2$-linear codes $C\subset \F_2^n$ of size $K$ have covering radius $R \geq \frac{n}{2} - \Theta(\sqrt{ dn \log{\frac{n}{d}}})$, where $d$ is the minimum distance of $C^\bot$.
+More specifically, all but at most $\frac{1}{n}$ fraction of $\F_2$-linear codes $C\subset \F_2^n$ of size $K$ have covering radius